CertainLach/jrsonnet/crates/jrsonnet-evaluator/README.md

 jsonnet stdlib is embedded into evaluator, but there is different modes for this:

-- `codegenerated-stdlib`
-  - generates source code for reproducing stdlib AST ([Example](https://gist.githubusercontent.com/CertainLach/7b3149df556f3406f5e9368aaa9f32ec/raw/0c80d8ab9aa7b9288c6219a2779cb2ab37287669/a.rs))
-  - fastest on interpretation, slowest on compilation (it takes more than 5 minutes to optimize them by llvm)
 - `serialized-stdlib`
   - serializes standard library AST using serde
   - slower than `codegenerated-stdlib` at runtime, but have no compilation speed penality